Dating when you are heartbroken never works.

 2. Too sensitive

 You are still hurting from your break up and it makes you ultra-sensitive.
 As a result, you will find you are more vulnerable then you usually are.
-You will find yourself looking for what might go wrong, for any flaws and faults so you can protect yourself from the pain you felt in the past.
+You will find yourself looking for what might go wrong, for any flaws and faults so you can protect yourself from being heartbroken again and fromthe pain you felt in the past.
 This is not the best place to come from when meeting new people as you are not in a good mind frame.

 Needy is always unattractive!
 When you meet people, they can sense it without you having to say anything.
-You may be looking for validation, you know to feel good and this makes you come off as needy.
+When you are heartbroken you may look for validation, you know to feel good and this makes you come off as needy.
 It results in behaviours like wanting to see the person a lot, being anxious if you don’t hear from them, texting/calling and being too available.
 You don’t want to be alone as you will have to feel the pain, so you will do anything to avoid it include being too available.